+Amend the English language version to read as follows:

+TU24 The filling shall not exceed 0.95 kg per litre of capacity, if filling is by mass.
+If filling is by volume, the degree of filling shall not exceed 85 %.

 Amend the French language version to read as follows:

-TU24 Le taux de remplissage par litre de capacité ne doit pas dépasser 0,95 kg, si l'on remplit sur la base de la masse.
+TU24 Le remplissage par litre de capacité ne doit pas dépasser 0,95 kg, si l'on remplit sur la base de la masse.
 Si on remplit en volume, le degré de remplissage ne doit pas dépasser 85 %.

 TU25 The degree of filling shall not exceed 1.14 kg per litre of capacity, if filling is by mass.
 If filling is by volume, the degree of filling shall not exceed 85 %.